jxrin/hackthenorth/README.md

 ## Next Steps
 We're currently working on:
 Connecting the UI from the frontend to the backend.
 We hope that many users who like learning instruments at a very low cost would use our project on a daily basis!
+Backend can be found at: https://github.com/jxrin/paper-music-detection

 ## Installation
 1. Clone the project repository